-- Even though Group Policy Editor isn’t bundled with Home editions, you can still enable Gpedit in Windows 11.
+- Even though Group Policy Editor isn’t bundled with Home editions, you can still install it in Windows 11.

-However, Group Policy Editor can still be quite useful for more general home users.
-You can configure Windows 11’s Start menu, taskbar, notification area, and login screen among other UI features by adjusting policy settings for them.
+The Group Policy Editor can be quite useful for users.
+You can configure Windows 11’s Start menu, taskbar, notification area, and login screen, among other UI features, by adjusting their policy settings.

-How can I enable Group Policy Editor in Windows 11?
+How can I enable Local Group Policy Editor on Windows 11?

 1. Enable Group Policy Editor with a batch file

-- Copy this batch file code by selecting that text and pressing the Ctrl + C hotkey:
+2. Copy this batch file code by selecting the text and pressing the Ctrl + C hotkey:

 dir /b %SystemRoot%\servicing\Packages\Microsoft-Windows-GroupPolicy-ClientExtensions-Package~3*.mum >List.txt

 dir /b %SystemRoot%\servicing\Packages\Microsoft-Windows-GroupPolicy-ClientTools-Package~3*.mum >>List.txt

 for /f %%i in ('findstr /i .
 List.txt 2^>nul') do dism /online /norestart /add-package:"%SystemRoot%\servicing\Packages\%%i"

 3. Press the Ctrl + V keyboard shortcut to paste the copied batch file code into Notepad.